#

 A modern IRM platform helps you break this cycle by enabling a proactive strategy.
 Instead of waiting for an incident to happen, these solutions help you identify the warning signs and risk indicators that precede it.
 The goal is to understand risk trajectories and intervene early with targeted training, policy reminders, or access adjustments.
 This approach allows you to prevent problems from escalating, turning your security program from a reactive cost center into a proactive business enabler.

-How AI Transforms Insider Risk Management
+How Generative AI Transforms Insider Risk Management

 The shift to proactive risk management is made possible by artificial intelligence.
 AI is the engine that can analyze massive and complex datasets to find the subtle patterns that signal emerging risk.
 A truly effective platform doesn't just look at one type of data; it correlates signals across employee behavior, identity and access systems, and real-time threat intelligence.
 This comprehensive view is critical for understanding the full context of a potential risk.